modal-labs/libmodal/README.md

 # Modal SDKs for JavaScript/TypeScript and Go

 > [!WARNING]
-> The JS and Go SDKs source has migrated to https://github.com/modal-labs/modal-client.
+> The JS and Go SDKs has migrated to https://github.com/modal-labs/modal-client.
 JS SDK releases
 > will remain at https://www.npmjs.com/package/modal.
 Go SDK releases will now be at
 > https://github.com/modal-labs/modal-client/go.
 See below on how to migrate to the new Go SDK.